 The Section is equipped with 6 Varian megavoltage linear accelerators (5 with electron beam capability), 2 CT simulators, 19 treatment-planning workstations, HDR remote after-loading capability, and extensive brachytherapy expertise including Pd-103, Ir-192 (HDR & LDR), Y-90 (ibritumomab and microspheres), Sm-153, Ra-223, I-131, and Cs-131.

 Advanced image-guidance is available through use of fiducial marker visualization, cone-beam CT scanning, 6-DOF computerized couch correction, VisionRT patient monitoring, gated beam treatments, and on-board real-time fluoroscopic beams-eye-view target tracking.
-Up through the end of 2018, we were the first and only provider in Vermont, Maine, and New Hampshire to offer the SpaceOAR® hydrogel technology for prostate cancer patients, and we currently maintain the largest experience with this technology in northern New England, having implanted more than 150 cases.
+Up through the end of 2018, we were the first and only provider in Vermont, Maine, and New Hampshire to offer the SpaceOAR® hydrogel technology for prostate cancer patients, and we currently maintain the largest experience with this technology in northern New England, having implanted several hundred cases.

 Innovative radiobiology applications include Velocity deformable registration and RBE formalism, HBO chambers, Cherenkov imaging of humans, EPR oximetry and dosimetry, and several animal-model technologies (e.g. a research accelerator, a Cs-137 irradiator, an advanced small animal imaging facility, and iron nano-particle therapy).